 A key feature of the Houston skyline, the JPMorgan Chase Tower is a 75-story skyscraper that holds the title of the tallest building in Texas.
 You can even go inside to get a fabulous view of Houston.

-An indoor arena home to the Houston Rockets, the Toyota Center seats around 18,000.
-Famous entertainers also perform here, from Fleetwood Mac to Adele.
+With an indoor arena that is home to the Houston Rockets, the Toyota Center seats around 18,000 people.
+Famous entertainers, such as Fleetwood Mac or Adele, also perform here.

 Red and gold dominate the stunning Teo Chew Temple.
 Vietnamese culture is a cornerstone of Houston, so visiting this Buddhist temple is a must in order to get a comprehensive understanding of the city.

 Situated in Houston’s Uptown District, this upscale shopping mall houses just under 400 stores, making it the biggest in Texas and the seventh-biggest in the US.

 Located at the University of St. Thomas, the Chapel of St. Basil was designed by Philip Johnson in 1997.
 Black granite and white stucco make this beautiful chapel stand out.

 Seemingly hidden from the rest of the world, the Kickerillo-Mischer Preserve is a slice of country in the vast city of Houston.
 You can explore the trails, go fish or kayak, which makes the area a perfect destination for the summer.

 World Series Champions – need I say more?
 The Houston Astros make their home in Minute Maid Park.

 If you want a comprehensive look at the history of Texas, Glenwood Cemetery is a good place to start.
 The namesake of Hobby Airport and the last president of the Republic of Texas are buried there.
 Nestled in River Oaks, this cemetery opened in 1871.

 Here is where many engagements have taken place and countless pictures for Christmas cards and selfies have been taken.
 Marvel at the three-story wall of water after doing some shopping at the Galleria.